 Contracts, Entitlements & the Dynamics 365 Unified Interface

-In 2017, Microsoft announced the deprecation of the Contracts entity as well as Contract Line Items and Contract Templates.
+In 2017, Microsoft announced the deprecation of the Contracts entity as well as Contract Line Items and Contract Templates in Dynamics 365.

 This functionality has been replaced by the Entitlements entity, first introduced back in 2014, and it stated Contracts would be removed from a future major release.